yarnpkg/rfcs/accepted/0000-yarn-comments.md

 Upon running commands like `yarn remove` the package's comment would appear and if the the user still wants to delete it, it would also be deleted from `yarn.comments`.

+Warnings should aslo run if there is a version mismatch between `package.json` and `yarn.comments`.

 This file should be created by the user manually or as the result of choosing to do so in one of the steps of `yarn upgrade-interactive` (Where the default is not to use it).